architecture-building-systems/CityEnergyAnalyst/docs/how-to-prepare-inputs-for-network-simulation.rst

 ====================================================

 The thermal network tool in CEA simulates thermal and hydraulic losses from network operation.
-To run the simulation, two input files are required (case study>inputs>networks):
+To run the simulation, two input files are required:
     - ``edges.shp`` specifies the locations of pipes (edges).
 Each edge is a *straight* polyline and each end of the edge is connected to a node.
     - ``nodes.shp`` specifies the locations of nodes, which represents the consumers, producers, intersections of streets, and connection points to consumers.